Bayesian Analysis of Social Influence: Applications

 The classes come from 4 schools that differ in socio economic status of uptake area as reflected in the composition of social class of pupils.
 We divide the schools into one subset with less than 15\% of students (across school classes) from the highest social class and a subset with more than 15\% of students from the highest social class.
-Table~\ref{tab:resSBCinteract} present the results for a model ($M-2$) that includes an interaction of the contagion parameter and an indicator for the type of school ($=1$ for schools with low proportion of pupils from the highest social class) as well as the main effect.
+Table~\ref{tab:resSBCinteract} present the results for a model ($M_2$) that includes an interaction of the contagion parameter and an indicator for the type of school ($=1$ for schools with low proportion of pupils from the highest social class) as well as the main effect.
 There is stronger evidence than for model 1 for a contagion effect (the contagion parameter is positive with $0.988$ posterior probability).
 There is weak evidence for contagion being absent in schools with a lower proportion of pupils from the highest social class (the posterior distribution for $\theta_2+\theta_9$ has a mean of $0.0328$ and a standard deviation of $ 0.144$ and is negative with $ 0.435$ posterior probability).

-There is an indication of a difference in the posteriors in Figure~\ref{fig:postdensSBCinteraction} but can we test $M_1$ against $M_2$?
 Consider first evaluating the evidence for $M_1$ against $M_2$ based on the results in Tables~\ref{tab:resSBC} and \ref{tab:resSBCinteract} that are based on improper priors.
-We estimate the likelihood as in Section~\ref{sec:postdev}, relative to the MLE for a model with the contagion parameter, composition, and contagion interaction set to zero (we estimate $\hat{\ell}(\theta_t)$ for a thinned sample of 226 posterior draws, using 20 bridges and 100 samples for each; In fact, using half, 113, of these posterior draws, and only 5 samples for each give virtually identical results).
-Figure~\ref{fig:aitkinplot} (left panel) shows that the deviance distributions are stochastically ordered (AItkin et al., 2017) and that model 2 is the preferred model.
-Based on the posterior deviances of Figure~\ref{fig:aitkinplot} (left panel) , we provide two versions of the DIC measure (Spiegelhalter et al., 2002; Gelman et al., 2004) in Table~\ref{tab:SBCDIC}, both of which suggest that $M_2$ is preferred over $M_1$.
+We estimate the likelihood as in Section~\ref{sec:postdev}, relative to the MLE for a model with the contagion parameter, composition, and contagion interaction set to zero.
+We estimate $\hat{\ell}(\theta_t)$ for a thinned sample of 226 posterior draws, using 20 bridges and 100 samples for each.
+In fact, using half of these posterior draws and only 5 sampled networks for each give virtually identical results.
+Figure~\ref{fig:aitkinplot} (left panel) shows that the deviance distributions are stochastically ordered (Aitkin et al., 2017) and that model 2 is the preferred model.
+Based on the posterior deviances of Figure~\ref{fig:aitkinplot} (left panel), we provide two versions of the DIC measure (Spiegelhalter et al., 2002; Gelman et al., 2004) in Table~\ref{tab:SBCDIC}, both of which suggest that $M_2$ is preferred over $M_1$.